AmadeusITGroup/AgnosUI/docs/00-Getting-started/00-Introduction.md

 # Introduction

-AgnosUI is a versatile widget library designed for various frameworks, providing a consistent user interface across platforms.
-Its core (also referred to as headless), written in pure TypeScript, serves as a foundation that can be utilized by any framework to generate a user interface.
+AgnosUI is a versatile component library designed for various frameworks, providing a consistent user interface across platforms.
+Its core, written in pure TypeScript, serves as a foundation that can be utilized by any framework to generate a user interface.

 You can integrate AgnosUI in two primary ways:

-- Use the ready-made widgets provided for your specific framework.
+- Use the ready-made components provided for your specific framework.

-This straightforward approach allows you to quickly incorporate widgets into your project.
+This straightforward approach allows you to quickly incorporate components into your project.
 Refer to the component documentation for usage details.
 Currently, AgnosUI supports Angular, React, and Svelte.

-- use the headless functionality to create your own customized widget.
+- use the headless functionality to create your own customized component.

-This approach offers complete customization of widgets, including markup and styling, while benefiting from AgnosUI's headless capabilities for managing display and interactions.
+This approach offers complete customization of components, including markup and styling, while benefiting from AgnosUI's headless capabilities for managing display and interactions.

 This method requires a deeper understanding and more effort, detailed in the comprehensive documentation.
-You can start building your widget based on existing widget code.
+You can start building your component based on existing component code.

 ## Motivation

-Maintaining full widget libraries over time can be challenging due to framework changes, shifts in usage patterns, and projects adopting different frameworks.
-AgnosUI addresses this challenge by separating the state and behavior of a widget from its rendering engine (the frameworks).
+Maintaining full component libraries over time can be challenging due to framework changes, shifts in usage patterns, and projects adopting different frameworks.
+AgnosUI addresses this challenge by separating the state and behavior of a component from its rendering engine (the frameworks).
 This separation brings stability and several benefits:

 - Core functionalities are managed in pure TypeScript, avoiding issues tied to UI frameworks' constraints.
 - The main code stays the same even if the framework changes.
 - Fixes or new features seamlessly apply to all supported frameworks.
 - Unit tests are straightforward, focusing on the core written in pure Typescript for enduring reliability.
-- UI Frameworks are used only rendering the UI based on the widget state.
+- UI Frameworks are used only rendering the UI based on the component state.
 - Consistency is maintained across frameworks, ensuring uniformity for organizations using different frameworks.

 ## How does it work ?

-The basic idea is to manage a widget from a data point of view only and APIs to interact with these data.
-This is a global picture:

-The fundamental concept of AgnosUI revolves around managing a widget purely from a data perspective, along with APIs to interact with this data.
+The fundamental concept of AgnosUI revolves around managing a component purely from a data perspective, along with APIs to interact with this data.
 The high-level workflow is illustrated below:

 ![svg](../../demo/src/resources/images/overview-workflow.svg)

-AgnosUI constructs widgets based on data, independent of the rendering engine in use.
+AgnosUI constructs components based on data, independent of the rendering engine in use.
 To be framework-agnostic, the system must provide:

 - All necessary data for the UI.
 - APIs to modify this data.